Skip to content

 Research

 I have a little experience with natural dying.
-Last spring I did some natural dying at home and I did a lot of research (see here) to understand the preparation process.
+Last spring I did some natural dying at home and I did some research (a little messy) (see here) to understand the preparation process.

 Tools